-InMode Ltd. (INMD) CEO Moshe Mizrahy on Q1 2020 Results - Earnings Call Transcript
+InMode Ltd. (INMD) CEO Moshe Mizrahy On Q1 2020 Results - Earnings Call Transcript

 Miri Segal

 Thank you, operator, and good day to everybody.
-I would like to welcome all of you to InMode's first quarter 2020 financial results conference call.
-With us on the line today are Mr. Moshe Mizrahy, Chairman of the Board and CEO; Mr. Yair Malca, CFO and Shakil Lakhani, President of InMode North America.
+I would like to welcome all of you to InMode’s first quarter 2020 financial results conference call.
+With us on the line today are Mr. Moshe Mizrahy, Chairman of the board & CEO; Mr. Yair Malca, CFO; and Shakil Lakhani, President of InMode North America.

-Before we begin, may I remind our listeners that certain information provided on this call may contain forward-looking statements, and the safe harbor statement outlined in today's earnings release also pertains to this call.
-If you have not received a copy of the release, please view it in the Investor Relations section of the Company's website.

-Changes in business, competitive, technological, regulatory, and other factors could cause actual results to differ materially from those expressed by the forward-looking statements made today.
+Before we begin, may I remind our listeners that certain information provided on this call may contain forward-looking statements, and the Safe Harbor statement outlined in today's earnings release also pertains to this call.
+If you have not received a copy of the release, please view it in the Investor Relations section of the company's website.
+Changes in business, competitive, technological, regulatory and other factors could cause actual results to differ materially from those expressed by the forward-looking statements made today.

 Our historical results are not necessarily indicative of future performance.
-As such, we can give no assurance as to the accuracy of our forward-looking statements and assume no obligation to update them, except as required by law.
-Moshe will begin the call with the business update and pass it over to Shakil to discuss our North American operations followed by a year with an overview of the financials.
+As such, we can give no assurance as to the accuracy of our forward-looking statements and assume no obligation to update them except as required by law.

+Moshe will begin the call with a business update and pass it over to Shakil to discuss our North American operations, followed by Yair with an overview of the financials.
 We will then open the call for the question-and-answer session.

-I'll now hand over the call to Mr. Moshe Mizrahy, InMode's CEO.
+I'll now handover the call to Mr. Moshe Mizrahy, InMode's CEO.
 Moshe, please go ahead.

 Moshe Mizrahy